-Female Sexual Dysfunction Treatment in Central Illinois
+Female Sexual Health Specialist in Central Illinois

 Dyspareunia, or Painful Intercourse

+Dyspareunia, or painful intercourse, can be caused by menopause due to the changes in hormones, or from other conditions or events in your life.
 If you experience pain during sex, vaginal dryness, or inflammation of your vagina, you may have a sexual dysfunction problem.

 When the vaginal walls have thinned and are dry, it can cause your vagina to be irritated and inflamed.
 This can cause sexual intercourse to be a painful experience and may cause women to avoid sex.
 A vaginal infection can sometimes be the cause of inflammation.
 Be sure to see your OBGYN if you think you have an infection.

 As previously mentioned, women suffering from vaginal atrophy are very likely to experience vaginal dryness, which can in turn result in a variety of specific symptoms such as:

 - Shortening and/or tightening of the vaginal canal